openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 createKVManager(config: KVManagerConfig): Promise&lt;KVManager&gt;

-Creates a **KVManager** object to manage KV stores.
+Creates a **KVManager** instance to manage KV stores.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core